State

 Climate effects

-It is probable that the Sahel part of the country will become somewhat wetter as the Monsoon moves north.
+It is possible that the Sahel part of the country will become somewhat wetter if the Monsoon moves north.
 The Sahara part may become Sahel, thus increasing the habitability of the country.
-However, there are uncertainties.
+However, there are uncertainties and the land may become drier.

 Mali may have a role, with other Sahel and Saharan countries, in a climate change policy of providing solar energy and possibly sites for carbon absorption industries, and even the use of depressions in the desert to store water to prevent sea level rise.